Lustre File System Explained

 All of these operations require intervention by administrators to change best practices or they require changes to applications to minimize metadata operations.
 In any event, it is an ongoing challenge to maintain performance to metadata intensive applications.

-Figure 2: WekaFS vs. Lustre on IO500 benchmark
+Figure 2: WEKA vs. Lustre on IO500 benchmark

-In the IO500 benchmark, that was officially compiled at Supercomputing 2019, WekaFS was place in #1 position overall (figure 2) as the world’s fastest supercomputing file system.
-Running in virtual instances in AWS, WekaFS recorded over 2x the overall performance of the nearest Luster submission, the National Supercomputing Center in Changsha, China.
-While the Lustre system scored 19% better than WekaFS for the bandwidth test, WekaFS was 5.13x better than Lustre for metadata performance, highlighting the modern design.
+In the IO500 benchmark, that was officially compiled at Supercomputing 2019, WEKA was place in #1 position overall (figure 2) as the world’s fastest supercomputing file system.
+Running in virtual instances in AWS, WEKA recorded over 2x the overall performance of the nearest Luster submission, the National Supercomputing Center in Changsha, China.
+While the Lustre system scored 19% better than WEKA for the bandwidth test, WEKA was 5.13x better than Lustre for metadata performance, highlighting the modern design.

-The following diagram (figure 3) shows a typical WekaFS deployment in production.
+The following diagram (figure 3) shows a typical WEKA deployment in production.

 Additional Helpful Resources